ivan-kleshnin/unredux/README.md

 are predefined and correspond to event or effect types (a complex sentece but it describes everything about the component model – try to do that for another framework).

 Component "composition" is just a function and stream composition, nothing fancy.
+And as it's not a framework you can mix and swap stuff without a problem.
+For example, we use complex stateful React components like DnD and some unique jQuery plugins together with this architecture in production.

 ## Docs